pigpigyyy/Yuescript/doc/docs/doc/README.md

 title: Reference
 ---

-# Yuescript
+# YueScript

 <img src="/image/yuescript.svg" width="300px" height="300px" alt="logo"/>

 ## Introduction

-Yuescript is a dynamic language that compiles to Lua.
-And it's a [Moonscript](https://github.com/leafo/moonscript) dialect.
-The codes written in Yuescript are expressive and extremely concise.
+YueScript is a dynamic language that compiles to Lua.
+And it's a [MoonScript](https://github.com/leafo/moonscript) dialect.
+The codes written in YueScript are expressive and extremely concise.
 And it is suitable for writing some changing application logic with more maintainable codes and runs in a Lua embeded environment such as games or website servers.

 Yue (月) is the name of moon in Chinese and it's pronounced as [jyɛ].

-### An Overview of Yuescript
+### An Overview of YueScript
 ```moonscript
 -- import syntax
 import "yue" as :p, :to_lua